AadityaKandel/Movie-Ticket-Watcher-Notifier-V3/README.md

 panel.html/css/js  the interface, used as both popup and full page offscreen.html/js  plays the chime when no window is focused
 ```

-`background.js` is the file worth reading.
-The detector is the function
-`detectInPage`, injected into the watched tab and returning a plain
-found / not-found / pushed-back result.